Frequently asked questions

 of the house.
 Illegal is when you stay in a house where the owner

 pays nothing to the government.
-Semi-legal is if you stay in some
+Semi-legal is if you stay in

-is a close friendship or that the person is a member of the family.
+and prove there is a close friendship or that the person is a

-There is also a $40 stamp you must get in your passport.
-(Most
+member of the family.
+There is also a $40 stamp you must get

-of the people don't do that, and stay semi-legally.)
-We recommend
+in your passport.
+(Most of the people don't do that, and stay

-staying only in legal places or with friends.
-Prices vary from
+semi-legally.)
+We recommend staying only in legal places or with

-15 to 35 per day.
+friends.
+Prices vary from 15 to 35 per day.

 Travel.